 For many, studying abroad is an important part of their university/college experience.
 Some study abroad in the United States, others might go to European universities.
 So here we explore the differences between them and why students chose one over the other.
 Let’s take a look!

 Time to Complete

 Normally, university programs in the US take four years to complete whereas most undergraduate programs in Europe take three years.
 So, depending on your schedule and how long you want to be in school, you have a choice based on the amount of time you want to be in school.

 General Education Classes

-The Opportunity To Decide
+The Opportunity to Decide

 As for European universities, campuses are usually in the heart of the city.
 This means students are more integrated with city life as opposed to campus life.
-So if you are someone who likes to explore and learn through real-life experiences, then studying in the heart of a European city would be a great fit for you!
+So, if you are someone who likes to explore and learn through real-life experiences, studying in the heart of a European city would be a great fit for you!